TechDufus/TravLang/release-info/howto.md

 # update VERSION with the new release; for example,
 #   4.07.0+dev9-2018-06-26 => 4.07.0+rc2
-# Update ocaml-variants.opam with new version.
+# Update travlang-variants.opam with new version.
 # Update \year in manual/src/macros.hva
 make -B configure
 # For a production release